ExpressionEngine/ExpressionEngine-User-Guide/source/general/gdpr.rst

 ~~~~~~~~~~~~~~~~~

 Targeting cookies are the only kind that should be used in storing and transmitting :abbr:`PII (Personally Identifiable Information)`.
 The information is :abbr:`PII (Personally Identifiable Information)` and often shared with a third-party service and enable profiles to be gathered, sometimes across many web sites.
 ExpressionEngine has **no native Targeting cookies**.
 This consent should be granted if you are using any third-party marketing cookies, or are sending :abbr:`PII (Personally Identifiable Information)` to services like Google Analytics that would _normally_ not include :abbr:`PII (Personally Identifiable Information)`.

+.. tip:: Checkout our comprehensive guide to :doc:`cookies` for more details.

 Consent for Anything!
 ---------------------